 Although the companion fare can only be used to book flights in the economy cabin, there are still ways to use it and save on first class travel.
 Complimentary elite upgrades are available close to departure, and some fares can be upgraded further in advance.
 Alaska Airlines makes it easy to search for these upgradeable fares during the booking process.

 On the same front page where you enter your companion fare discount code, select an “upgrade type” from the menu.
 Why does this choice matter?
 Only certain economy fares are eligible, and they may not be the least expensive for that trip.
 Each type of upgrade has different restrictions.
 Remember that the companion fare doesn’t change; only one passenger needs to pay this premium.

 - Anyone can upgrade by redeeming 15,000 miles in each direction of travel.
 Eligible fares include Y, B, S, M, and H.

 - Four MVP Gold guest upgrade codes are issued each year to MVP Gold and 75K members, who may use them for themselves or share with a friend.
 Eligible fares include Y, S, B, M, H, Q, L, V, and K.

 - Travelers with elite status may be eligible for an instant upgrade without redeeming anything.
-MVP members can upgrade Y, S, and B fares, and MVP Gold or 75K members can upgrade Y, S, B, M, and H fares.
+MVP members can upgrade Y or S fares, MVP Gold can upgrade Y, S, B or M fares, and 75K members can upgrade Y, S, B, M, or H fares.

-If an advance upgrade isn’t available at the time of booking, you should still add yourself to the complimentary upgrade waitlist because priority is determined by time of request after elite level.
+If an advance upgrade isn’t available at the time of booking, you should still add yourself to the complimentary upgrade waitlist.
 If you’re lucky, more upgrades will become available later, and at that time you can call an agent to process the advance upgrade manually.